Zabrane/qlnd/doc/channelBalancing.md

 ### Pre-Loop In: Channel balance

-To perform a Loop In, we take the example channel below where local capacity is very low.
+To perform a Loop In, we take the example channel below where local balance is very low.

 ![](img/ChannelBeforeLoop.png)